Ireland accuses EU of exceeding power in Apple tax case

 It said important decisions within the companies were made in the United States and the profits derived from these decisions were not properly attributable to them.

-"The Commission’s attribution of Apple’s intellectual property licences to the Irish branches of Apple Operations Europe and Apple Sales International is not consistent with Irish law," it said.
+"The Commission’s attribution of Apple’s intellectual property licenses to the Irish branches of Apple Operations Europe and Apple Sales International is not consistent with Irish law," it said.

 The Irish government said the Commission had incorrectly applied the "arm's length" principle, according to which individual group members of a multinational enterprise must be taxed on the basis that they act at arm's length in their dealings with each other.